JoseHerminioCollas/remote_r-wat/README.md

 Remote locations provide distinct challenges such as no power source or no internet connection.
 The Andean region offers a variety of objects that can benefit from tokenization such as minerals and foods.

+Perhaps a distinct coin to facilitate transactions across borders would be helpful.
+How are crypto coins used to facilitate international transactions?
+TODO: Understand import export laws

 Jose Collas is well suited to understanding the region because of his Peruvian citizenship as well as his long time involvement in the region.
 The object may have to travel long distances to its final owner.
 This path can be documented with a block chain entry.
 Jose has years of development work and looks forward to continuing his career using Hedera in a working position.